arnjaevsqz/Blockchain/BuildingAnAvalanche/Readme.md

 ## Description

-DegenToken offers a novel way for vape enthusiasts to manage their digital sneaker collection.
+DegenToken offers a novel way for gaming enthusiasts specifically on Honor of KIngs.
 Users can hold and transfer DGN tokens, the native currency of this ecosystem.
-These tokens are used to purchase virtual vape represented by various sneaker types stored in the contract.
+These tokens are used to purchase virtual heroes represented by various hero types stored in the contract.

 ## Getting Started